manavendradesai/GoChaseIt-RSE/README.md

     │   ├── package.xml                # package info
     └── media                          # screenshots of the world and the robot

+## Media

-- Link to the video showing the robot chasing a white ball (preview is low quality) : https://waynestateprod-my.sharepoint.com/:v:/g/personal/hg2963_wayne_edu/EXnVLvYWrnBHnOaJXIqBslgBdzs0opuONdPs-znWKjQP1Q?e=wYTMsd
+Link to the video showing the robot chasing a white ball (preview is low quality) : https://waynestateprod-my.sharepoint.com/:v:/g/personal/hg2963_wayne_edu/EXnVLvYWrnBHnOaJXIqBslgBdzs0opuONdPs-znWKjQP1Q?e=wYTMsd